17th Louisiana Infantry Regiment

 The 17th Louisiana Infantry Regiment was a unit of volunteers recruited in Louisiana that fought in the Confederate States Army during the American Civil War.
 The regiment formed at Camp Moore in September 1861 and served during the war in the Western Theater of the American Civil War.
-The unit stayed in New Orleans until February 1862 and then moved north.
-In 1862, the regiment fought at Shiloh and Chickasaw Bayou.
-In 1863, it fought in the Vicksburg campaign at Port Gibson and in the Siege of Vicksburg, where it was captured.
+The unit stayed in New Orleans until February 1862 and then moved north to Corinth, Mississippi.
+The regiment first saw action at Shiloh in April 1862 while serving in Patton Anderson's brigade.
+Afterwards, the regiment redeployed to the Vicksburg area and repelled Sherman's attack at Chickasaw Bayou that December.
+In 1863 the regiment took part in the Vicksburg campaign, first fighting at Port Gibson and then at the Siege of Vicksburg in William Baldwin's brigade.
+On July 4, 1863, the regiment was surrendered along with all other Confederate soldiers at Vicksburg.
 The soldiers were paroled and went home.
 The regiment reported to a parole camp at Shreveport, Louisiana, in January 1864.
 The regiment was on garrison duty in western Louisiana for the remainder of the war, before disbanding in May 1865.